pysathq/pysat/web/content/updates.md

 <!-- # Changelog and more -->

+## 14.09.2025 (*1.8.dev21*)

+-   Added literal freezing in the ``process`` module.
+This will allow one to apply preprocessing in the context of MaxSAT solving as well as MUS and MCS enumeration.
+-   Added rudimentary support of formula preprocessing to RC2, LBX, MCSls, and OptUx.

 ## 26.08.2025 (*1.8.dev20*)

 -   Removed clause duplicates when accessing clauses of a clausified formula.